dev-jose-roberto/telecall/bootstrap-5.1.3/site/content/docs/5.1/content/reboot.md

 ## CSS variables

-As Bootstrap 5 continues to mature, more and more styles will be built with [CSS variables]({{< docsref "/customize/css-variables" >}}) as a means to provide more real-time customization without the need to always recompile Sass.
+As Bootstrap 5 continues to mature, more and more styles will be built with [CSS variables]({ {< docsref "/customize/css-variables" >} }) as a means to provide more real-time customization without the need to always recompile Sass.
 Our approach is to take our source Sass variables and transform them into CSS variables.
 That way, even if you don't use CSS variables, you still have all the power of Sass. **This is still in-progress and will take time to fully implement.**

 For example, consider these `:root` CSS variables for common `<body>` styles:

-{{< scss-docs name="root-body-variables" file="scss/_root.scss" >}}
+{ {< scss-docs name="root-body-variables" file="scss/_root.scss" >} }

 In practice, those variables are then applied in Reboot like so:

-{{< scss-docs name="reboot-body-rules" file="scss/_reboot.scss" >}}
+{ {< scss-docs name="reboot-body-rules" file="scss/_reboot.scss" >} }

 Which allows you to make real-time customizations however you like: